• Skip to primary navigation

 Be sure to coat the racks with the dry rub on all sides.

-Step 1: Using a paring knife, remove the silver skin or membrane on the bottom of the racks.
+Step 1: Preheat the oven to 275 degrees.
+Using a paring knife, remove the silver skin or membrane on the bottom of the racks.
 The knife should help loosen it and then you should be able to pull it off with your fingers.
 Cut into 4 portions.

 Step 2: Mix together the paprika, chili powder, brown sugar, garlic, onion powder, mustard, salt, and pepper.
 Rub the spice mixture all over the ribs, coating them completely.